ParamRF: A JAX-native Framework for Declarative Circuit Modelling: Modelling

 \subsection{Class Hierarchy}

-At the core of the \texttt{ParamRF} library are the \texttt{Model} and \texttt{Parameter} classes, upon which all models are built.
-The \texttt{Model} class represents the base class for any computable RF component, which can include ``foundational'' models described using equations (resistors, transmission lines etc.) and ``compound'' circuit models.
-Users who wish to define their own custom models should therefore inherit from this class, using a combination of \texttt{Parameter} and \texttt{Model} objects as the model attributes.
+At the core of the \texttt{ParamRF} library are the \texttt{Model} and \texttt{Frequency} classes and a number of parameter wrappers, upon which all models are built.
+The \texttt{Model} class represents the base class for any computable RF component, which can include ``foundational'' models described using equations (resistors, transmission lines etc.) and ``composite'' circuit models.
+Users who wish to define their own custom models should therefore inherit from this class, using a combination of parameters and \texttt{Model} objects as the model attributes.

 Note that, in contrast to the popular library scikit-rf \cite{scikit-rf} (which this library aims to complement and not replace), models are \textit{functional} in nature as opposed to \textit{data} driven.
 Specifically, models only contain their parameters and functional methods, in contrast to storing their S-parameter and frequency arrays directly.
 Following this, as well as the paradigm of JAX and Equinox, models are \textit{immutable}, meaning that parameters are ``frozen'' for a given instance.
 This aligns with the pure approach required by JAX, but may present a new perspective to some readers.
-Creating a new model with updated parameters, however, is still straightforward, using either higher-level methods such as \texttt{Model.with\_params()}, \texttt{Model.with\_free\_submodels()} etc., or directly using Equinox's \texttt{tree\_at()} or dataclass's \texttt{replace()}.
+Creating a new model with updated parameters, however, is still straightforward, using the higher-level method \texttt{Model.at}, or directly using Equinox's \texttt{tree\_at()} or dataclass's \texttt{replace()}.

-Typically, foundational models contain only \texttt{Parameter} field attributes, with the appropriate method being defined to compute one of their primary properties such as \texttt{s} or \texttt{a} as a function of frequency.
-Compound models, on the other hand, typically contain and compose other \texttt{Model} objects in a nested fashion, and typically override the Python \texttt{\_\_call\_\_} method to return the final composed model.
+Typically, foundational models only contain parameters, with the appropriate method being defined to compute one of their primary properties such as \texttt{s} or \texttt{a} as a function of frequency.
+Composite models, on the other hand, typically contain and compose other \texttt{Model} objects in a nested fashion, and typically override the Python \texttt{\_\_call\_\_} method to return the final composed model.
 There is, however, no restriction on the combination of these two approaches: any class method implemented by the user will be used instead of the library's built-in conversion utilities.